divyansh-2005/AWS-Training-Notes/DAY_13.md

     - Allows to manage multiple AWS account

 ## Service Control Policies (SCP)
-    - used mistly for restictions
+    - used mobustly for restictions
     - if its a service-linked role it will not come under scp

 ## AWS Control Tower